London Biggin Hill Airport: Description

 The airport is located on a hilltop, just to the east of the Bromley to Westerham road (A233) and about 1 mi to the north of the town of Biggin Hill in the London Borough of Bromley.
 It is in a rural area to the south-east of Greater London, outside of the Greater London Built-up Area.
 The small village of Leaves Green lies adjacent to the north-western perimeter of the airport.

-The airport has one runway (03/21, so close to northeast by north/southwest by west) 1,820 metres in length, making it usable by aircraft up to Boeing 737/Airbus A320 size, and it has an Instrument Landing System for runway 21 (when runway 03 is in use, a visual 'circle to land' procedure is required).
+The airport has one runway (03/21, so close to northeast by north/southwest by west) 1,820 metres in length, making it usable by aircraft up to Boeing 737/Airbus A321 size, and it has an Instrument Landing System for runway 21 (when runway 03 is in use, a visual 'circle to land' procedure is required).
 Radar air traffic control (ATC) services are provided by Thames Radar at the London Terminal Control Centre, while procedural approach and VFR ATC services are provided by the airport itself.

-Despite the ban on scheduled services, Biggin Hill is used by a large number of business flights by business jets and similar sized aircraft.
+Biggin Hill is used for business flights by business jets and similar-sized aircraft.
 The airport has a passenger terminal, located on the A233 road just south of Leaves Green, which provides facilities for such flights, including departure lounges, a licensed café bar, and customs and immigration facilities.

 The current RAF Biggin Hill is a small enclave on the western boundary of the airport to the south of the passenger terminal, and contains the headquarters of 2427 Squadron of the Air Training Corps.
 Next to this is St George's Chapel of Remembrance.
 This brick built chapel was erected in 1951, to replace an earlier chapel destroyed by fire, and now serves as a memorial to all the aircrew who died flying from the Biggin Hill Sector.
 It is surrounded by a garden of remembrance and has gate guardians in the form of full-sized replicas of a Hurricane and a Spitfire, representing the aircraft that flew from the former airfield during the Battle of Britain.
 The replicas replaced genuine aircraft that formerly served as the guardians.
 Air Marshal Hugh Dowding laid the foundation stone.
 The chapel was taken out of the RAF's control in 2015, and is now owned by Biggin Hill Memorial Museum Trust.